jeedey93/RiskPart2/Readme.txt

 Assignment done by:
 Justin Trong Huan Do #26600514
-Due on Thursday October 29th 2015
+Due on Sunday November 8th 2015

-Part 4: Save/Load Map
+Part 3: Interactive Map Editor

-This is assignment is about being able to read a .map extension.
+This is assignment is about being able to read a .map extension and edit a .map extension.
+Furthermore, the user should be able to create a map from scratch and save it to a .map file extension.
+It is a follow up from assignment#1, where it was save/load maps.
-It is composed of 3 parts : [Map], [Continents] and [Territories].
+It is still composed of 3 parts : [Map], [Continents] and [Territories].
-While there are still lines in the file, the reader iterates throughout all of them in order to store the values in a C++ object.
-After every objects from every line has been created, The map will contain a list of all the continents and the continents will contain all the territories.
-This is the first part consisting of being able to read a map file.

-Now, all the objects are available and ready to be used by the system and the user.

-After the system or user is done with game, he can choose to export all the map information to an external file, that will be used in the future.
-It does not store the game information and states but only the map, the continents and the territories that are present in the game.
-The user can choose the name of the file he wishes to save to.
-Since it was developped as a component, it will be easily incorporated into the main driver.
+The user starts and has 2 options : Create or Edit a map.
+If he chooses Create, he will be prompted a menu to do all sort of stuff such as Create new countries, create territories, define adjacent territories, and finally save his work.

+If he chooses Edit, he will be able to load a map file then apply changes to it.

+At the end, before saving the map into an external file, the system will validate the map, which means it will make sure no continents has the same name and no territories shares the same name.